codex-academy/api-workshop-cntd/readme.md

 Add the ability to select up to 5 favourite cars from the filter widget.
 Create a `favourites` link that show all the cars marked as favourites.

+## Favourites for each user

+Ensure each user can create it's own favourites list.

 ## Change your favourites

 Allow users to remove cars from their favourites list.